-If this is happening to you, don’t freak out.
-The good news is that female pattern hair loss can be treated with medications — one of them being spironolactone.
+The good news is that female pattern hair loss is treatable with medications like spironolactone.

-Spironolactone is a type of medication known as an aldosterone receptor agonist.
-That’s basically a fancy way of saying it suppresses the actions of aldosterone in the body.
+Spironolactone is what’s called an aldosterone receptor agonist.
+Essentially, it’s a slick way of saying spironolactone subdues what aldosterone does in the body.

-It has an antiandrogenic effect because it binds to steroid receptors.
+It’s considered to have an antiandrogenic effect because it clings to steroid receptors.

 It can also be used to treat high blood pressure, heart failure and hyperaldosteronism.

-Healthcare providers have begun to prescribe spironolactone to treat female pattern hair loss, or female androgenic alopecia.
+Healthcare providers now also prescribe spironolactone off-label to treat female pattern hair loss, or female androgenic alopecia.

-In fact, some research indicates that spironolactone is the most commonly used off-label anti-androgen for the treatment of female pattern hair loss.
+In fact, there’s some research out there to indicate that spironolactone is actually the most commonly used off-label anti-androgen used in the treatment of female pattern hair loss.

 As we already covered, spironolactone is a medication that has antiandrogenic effects.
 Spironolactone both decreases testosterone levels in the blood and lessens its effect in the body.

-After you take spironolactone, the drug is rapidly absorbed and metabolized by the liver and turns into canrenone and potassium canrenoate, which is the active antagonist of aldosterone.
+After taking spironolactone, it’s absorbed and metabolized rapidly by the liver, and is then transformed into potassium canrenoate and canrenone, which are the active antagonists of aldosterone.

-It also decreases testosterone production in the adrenal gland.
+It also slows down testosterone production in your adrenal gland.

 Although there isn’t a ton of high-quality research on the use of spironolactone for female pattern hair loss, several studies have demonstrated promising results.

-In a case study of four patients, a 200mg daily dose of spironolactone reduced hair loss by up to 62.9 percent and also increased the total number of anagen hairs.
+In a small study involving just four patients, a 200mg dose of spironolactone administered daily reduced hair loss by up to 62.9 percent.

 Another study documented the combined benefits of 200mg spironolactone and minoxidil 5% twice daily.